Business & Law

 ECU has an entrepreneurial spirit – we like to be pioneers.
 And our School of Business and Law is no exception.Find out more

 Business & Law at ECU

-We were the first university school in Australia to teach employability skills in a specially-designed program called 'Business Edge'.
-We also introduced the first accredited online Law degree in Western Australia.
-And we're the only university in WA to offer courses like the Bachelor of International Hotel & Resort Management and the Master of Marketing and Innovation Management.
+We were the first university school in Australia to teach employability skills in a specially-designed program, now part of our Bachelor of Commerce course.
+We introduced the first professionally-accredited online Law degree in Western Australia.
+And we're the only WA university offering courses like the Bachelor of International Hotel & Resort Management and the Master of Marketing and Innovation Management.

-So if you aspire to be an Accountant, Lawyer, Hotel Manager, HR Manager, or even an Entrepreneur, this is your study area.
+So if you aspire to be an Accountant, Lawyer, Hotel Manager, HR Manager, Project Manager or even an Entrepreneur, this is your study area.

 Our undergraduate courses in Business or Law disciplines have been developed in consultation with industry, so you know you'll be acquiring skills that future employers are looking for.

 We're also responsive to industry needs, offering niche market courses tailored to industry demands.

 Bachelor of Commerce major subjects like Accounting are well-regarded by industry; the Accounting major is professionally accredited by CPA Australia, the Institute of Chartered Accountants Australia and New Zealand and the Institute of Public Accountants.

 Our practical, hands-on approach to learning will also give you opportunities to participate in work placements, internships, study tours and more.